murkl/arch-os/iso/README.md

 ## How it starts

-The [runtime](../runtime) with the [Installer](../modules/installer) and the [Recovery](../modules/recovery) module beside it lives at `/opt/arch-os` and is started by a systemd unit on tty1.
+The [Oak](https://github.com/murkl/oak) binary with the [Installer](../modules/installer) and the [Recovery](../modules/recovery) module beside it lives at `/opt/arch-os` and is started by a systemd unit on tty1.
 No autologin, no shell.
 A root shell is handed back on that console whenever it stops.

 It starts with no module named, so the first pages are the language and then the choice between the two.